ZwerOxotnik/zk-lib/README.md

 Added:\
 Support of Factocord 3.0 (Factorio + Discord)\
-Getting real nickname of a player
+Getting real nickname of a player\
+Messages about PvP events in Discord

 ## <a name="issue"></a> Found an Issue?